 4. (Optional) Have pairs choose and draw two leaves (one each).
 As pairs work, distribute paper, pencils, and crayons to each pair.
 Use your attention signal and explain that you would like partners to choose two of their leaves to draw.
 Before starting, briefly discuss as a class:

 Q. What will you and your partner do to share this work fairly?

 5. Reflect on the lesson.
 Collect all materials.
 Gather the class with partners sitting together.
-Ask and discuss as a class:
+Ask and discuss as a class/: